jsoliveir/ch2-aks-tf/README.md

 (note: since testing this solution may incur some costs, we will ignore errors that might come from not testing/running the script)

 ## Answer
-For accomplishing this challenge I've chosen terraform with azure as cloud provider.
+For accomplishing this challenge I've chosen terraform + azure as cloud provider.

-The infrastructure state (terraform state) has been stored in a private azure storage account because of the existing of sensitive data.
-The details of this setup can be found at [./infrastructure/main.tf](./infrastructure/main.tf).
+The infrastructure state (terraform state) has been stored in a private azure storage account (because of sensitive data).
+For this challenge I am assuming that high availability and extra security is not needed.

+The details of the infrastructure and AKS clusters setup can be found at [./infrastructure/main.tf](./infrastructure/main.tf).

-Booting up the infrastructure:
+### Booting up the infrastructure:

 ```powershell
 # set the working directory